 Staff are not permitted to use their phones, cameras or any device that can be used for photographing or recording children, when on duty for any purpose.
+Phones should be kept in the designated area e.g. bags in staffrooms/offices whilst pupils are on site.
 Any pictures taken of children by the school will be in accordance to the school Mobile phone and camera procedures in the staff handbook.